MaddieM4/dirtabase/README.md

 This is what Labels are for.
 Labels start with a `@`, so for example, `@layover-upstream` might be a plausible label used by the Layover package manager (time will tell).
 These are easy to store to, and read from, with `dirtabase` commands.
 The list of Labels, and which store contents they point to (usually an Archive each), is itself an Archive, with the special constraint that every entry has a path that starts with `@` and prohibits certain special characters.

-This "all the Labels" archive needs to be promoted as official for the whole storage backend _somehow_, which is why each backend has a teeny tiny piece of "rootdata" consisting of a `(archive_format, archive_digest)` tuple.
+This "all the Labels" archive needs to be promoted as official for the whole storage backend _somehow_, which is why each backend has a teeny tiny piece of "rootdata" consisting of a `(format, compression, digest)` tuple.
 This `rootdata` can be updated atomically with compare-and-swap, so modifying the root archive is achieved by the following recipe, which is a form of optimistic concurrency:

 1. Load and parse the current root archive
 2. Modify as you need